bakkeby/dwm-flexipatch/README.md

       - the cfacts patch provides the ability to assign different weights to clients in their respective stack in tiled layout

    - [clientindicators](https://dwm.suckless.org/patches/clientindicators/)
-      - raws a dot indicator overlayed on each tag icon for each client
+      - draws a dot indicator overlayed on each tag icon for each client
       - the selected client is drawn as a larger horizontal line

    - [cmdcustomize](https://dwm.suckless.org/patches/cmdcustomize/)